 Employees at Columbia Care’s Cannabist dispensary in Deptford in Gloucester County sent a petition to the National Labor Relations Board (NLRB).
-The worker petition actually led to the recent successful vote to organize and join with UFCW 360.
+The worker petition actually led to the recent successful vote to organize and join UFCW 360.

 Workers at both companies, Botanist and Columbia Care, said they organized to ensure they are working under protected rights and with safe conditions.
-They acknowledged the fast growing cannabis industry continues to evolve and expand.
+They acknowledged the fast-growing cannabis industry continues to evolve and expand.

 Union affiliation also gives employees an important voice in setting and implementing operating and management standards.

 “Across the cannabis industry, a new generation of workers is discovering that labor unions play a critical role in properly balancing the needs of employees, local communities, and employers,” said UFCW Local 360 President Sam Ferraino, Jr.